Yousef301/Simple-Inventory-Management-System/README.md

 This console-based application allows users to manage a list of products with names, prices, and quantities in stock.

 ## Description
-In this project, you'll create a basic inventory management system using C#.
+In this project, a basic inventory management system will be created using C#.
 This system will enable users to perform various operations such as adding, viewing, editing, and deleting products from the inventory.

 ## Functionalities